 I am currently a postdoctoral researcher at the Miller lab, part of the MIT's Picower Institute for Learning and Memory and the Brain + Cognitive Sciences department at the Massachusetts Institute of Technology (MIT).

-My research interest lies in the intersection of the fields of neuroscience, artificial intelligence and, engineering to gain insight into cognition and memory.
+My research interest lies in building data-driven models from large-scale neural recordings to gain insight into cognition and memory.
 I aim to develop new approaches to study neural dynamics with state-of-the-art machine learning methodologies.

 My research currently holds the world record in footstep recognition obtaining an equal error rate of 0.7 in the largest footstep recognition database.